Arsenal’s Defensive Gaffes Are All The More Annoying Because They Are So Easily Avoidable

 — Layth (@laythy29) April 21, 2019

 What would probably annoy Arsenal fans even more than Mustafi’s propensity for creating goalscoring situations for the opposition out of nowhere, is his absolute denial when it comes to taking the blame.
 Anyone who has watched Arsenal this season, or even the season before, knows that the German defender is prone to game-changing mistakes.
 It is an element of his game that he seems to have no control over, and while earlier there seemed to be a possibility of chalking them out of his game, we now know that is simply wishful thinking.
 But what’s worse is his willingness to blame everyone but himself for his catastrophic errors.
-Every single time without fail, Mustafi tries to blame his team-mates for what are his mistakes, and although there seemed to be a modicum of level-headedness the season before, Arsenal fans have simply had enough.
+Every single time without fail, Mustafi tries to blame his teammates for what are his mistakes, and although there seemed to be a modicum of level-headedness the season before, Arsenal fans have simply had enough.

 Mustafi and the defense were once again to blame when Arsenal gifted a third goal to Crystal Palace from a set-piece.
 It was too much to recover from.
 Although Arsenal’s attack tried to salvage the situation, with its leading goal-scorer Pierre-Emerick Aubameyang managing to get one back for the Gunners, it was too little too late.